Frequently Asked Questions

 Q: I saw the Cultivate ROGO box!
 How do I get one?

 A: If you’re an existing women’s community group leader or if you complete a new Start a Group form, you’re eligible for our ROGO box.
 It’s packed full of valuable information and fun resources to support you as you lead your group.
-Boxes will be available beginning March 15, at our Cultivate L!VE gathering and at your campus thereafter.
+Boxes are available for pick up on the weekends at all campus Info./Guest Service booths.

 Q: I’m thinking about starting a group of my own, but I’m not sure I’m ready to lead.